-Business Asset Disposal Relief: What you need to know
+Business Asset Disposal Relief: What You Need to Know in 2025

-For eligible business owners currently in the process of selling their business, or disposing of business assets, Business Asset Disposal Relief can be an important financial consideration.
+For eligible business owners currently in the process of selling their business or disposing of business assets, Business Asset Disposal Relief (BADR) can be an important financial consideration.
 So, it’s vital to understand the impact of any potential changes in the upcoming budget.

 If you are a business owner currently in the process of selling your business – look at ways to expedite the process.
 Last time the Chancellor brought in changes to BADR, the lifetime limit was reduced from £10m to £1m – a considerable reduction.
 This amendment was swiftly made, giving those affected little time to react.

-If at all possible, work with your purchaser and your professional advisers to get the deal over the line as quickly as possible and hopefully receive the full benefit of business asset disposal relief – regardless of what the Chancellor has planned this spring.
+If at all possible, work with your purchaser and your professional advisers to get the deal over the line as quickly as possible and hopefully receive the full benefit of Business Asset Disposal Relief.

 SUBSCRIBE & STAY UP TO DATE